 The Gilder Lehrman Institute of American History cordially invites your students to participate in its annual Civil War Essay Contest for high school (grades 9-12) and middle school (grades 5-8) students.
 This contest recognizes excellence in research and expression of thought and is designed to enhance students' knowledge of the Civil War era through use of primary sources.
-This year, students will be presented with the option of submitting an essay or an entry in our new Documentary Film category.
+This year, students will be presented with the option of submitting an essay or an entry in the Documentary Film category that debuted last year.

 Essays will be judged on originality and clarity of thesis, quality of writing, and use of primary sources, among other criteria.
 Top essays are not only well researched, but also well written.
-Top films, meanwhile, are well researched, well organized, and edited in a manner that is clear, articulate, and visually impactful.
-Therefore, we strongly encourage collaboration between Language Arts and Social Studies departments to assist students with all aspects of the writing process, and between Social Studies and Arts teachers to assist students with aspects of documentary film production and editing.
+Top films, meanwhile, are well researched, well organized, and edited in a manner that is clear, articulate, and visually effective.
+We strongly encourage collaboration between language arts and social studies teachers to assist students with all aspects of the writing process, and between fine art and social studies teachers to assist students with all aspects of documentary film production and editing.

 Participation is limited to Gilder Lehrman Affiliate Schools.
 There is no limit to the number of essays or films that a school may submit; however, we do encourage you to submit only the strongest essays/films from your classes.
-If you are a student or teacher at a school that is not yet a Gilder Lehrman Affiliate School and you're interested in participating in the contest, please consider registering as a Gilder Lehrman Affiliate School.
+If you are a student or teacher at a school that is not yet a Gilder Lehrman Affiliate School and you're interested in participating in the contest, please apply to become a Gilder Lehrman Affiliate School.
 Learn more about the free Affiliate School Program at gilderlehrman.org/affiliate.

-All entries are due at the Gilder Lehrman Institute by Monday, February 26, 2018, by 5 p.m.
+All entries are due at the Gilder Lehrman Institute by Monday, February 25, 2019 by 5:00 p.m.
 ET.
 As a research paper or film of this scale requires significant time for research, writing, and editing, you will need to set your own internal deadlines.
 Please see the supporting documentation for more information on submission guidelines, potential topics, and a scoring rubric.

-Winners will be announced in the early spring and will be notified by a letter to their home address and an email to their teachers and parents.
-Each of the top three student Essay winners at the high school and middle school levels and the top Documentary Film winner overall, will be flown to New York City with two guests and a teacher for the annual Lincoln Prize Dinner on April 19, where they will be acknowledged for their accomplishments.
+Winners will be announced in the early spring, and will be notified by a letter to their home address and an email to their teachers and parents.
+Each of the top three student Essay winners at the high school and middle school levels and the top Documentary Film winner overall will be flown to New York City with two guests and a teacher for the annual Lincoln Prize Dinner on April 17, 2019, where they will be acknowledged for their accomplishments.

 Please feel free to call (646-366-9666 ext.
-27) or email us (affiliate@gilderlehrman.org) with any questions.
+127) or email us (affiliate@gilderlehrman.org) with any questions.